Sonvilier: Education

 In Sonvilier about 406 or (35.1%) of the population have completed non-mandatory upper secondary education, and 91 or (7.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 91 who completed tertiary schooling, 65.9% were Swiss men, 24.2% were Swiss women, 8.8% were non-Swiss men.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2010-11 school year, there were a total of 110 students attending classes in Sonvilier.
 There were 2 kindergarten classes with a total of 27 students in the municipality.
 Of the kindergarten students, 7.4% were permanent or temporary residents of Switzerland (not citizens) and 14.8% have a different mother language than the classroom language.
 The municipality had 4 primary classes and 83 students.
 Of the primary students, 1.2% were permanent or temporary residents of Switzerland (not citizens) and 31.3% have a different mother language than the classroom language.
 As of 2000, there were 34 students in Sonvilier who came from another municipality, while 110 residents attended schools outside the municipality.

 Sonvilier is home to the Bibliothèque communale et scolaire de Sonvilier library.
 The library has (As of 2008) 11,422 books or other media, and loaned out 12,898 items in the same year.
 It was open a total of 90 days with average of 4 hours per week during that year.

-Transportation
+Transport

 The municipality has a railway station, Sonvilier.
 The station is located on the Biel/Bienne–La Chaux-de-Fonds line and has hourly service to Biel/Bienne and La Chaux-de-Fonds.